acrolinx/platform-api/README.md

     }
     ```

-3. Promt the `interactive` URL to the user to authenticate.
+3. Prompt the `interactive` URL to the user to authenticate.
     Poll with the `poll` URL until you're getting an http response (code 200).

     ```HTTP